Commuter Choice Awards - Frequently Asked Questions

 What makes a good nomination?

 Clear, concise explanation of what you did and the results.
-Photographs, diagrams and testimonials from those impacted are incredibly important and will go a long way in helping the judges understand your program or project.
+Photographs, diagrams, videos, and testimonials from those impacted are incredibly important and will go a long way in helping the judges understand your program or project.

 My employer is incredibly supportive of employees using sustainable modes and is also a government entity.
 Which category should I use – employer or government entity?